rahulghatodecodes/Online_Order_Data/README.md

 ## Tasks:
 1. Using dropna function, getting rid of rows where all the column values are null.
    - walmart.dropna(how = 'all', inplace = True)
-- Using replace function, fixed multiple instances of "country" column.
+2. Using replace function, fixed multiple instances of "country" column.
+   - walmart.dropna(how = 'all', inplace = True)
-- In data imputation, replaced the null values of "Sales" column with mean
+3. In data imputation, replaced the null values of "Sales" column with mean.
+   - m = walmart['Sales'].mean()
+   - walmart['Sales'].fillna(value=m, inplace=True)
-- Using Order by keyword, extracted the products giving us the highest profit.
+4. Using Order by keyword in SQL Server, extracted the products giving us the highest profit.
+   - select customer_name, product_name, state, profit
+   - from Walmart
+   - WHERE state = "California" AND customer_name = "Brosina Hoffman"
+   - order by profit DESC limit 4

 select customer_name, product_name, state, profit, returned